Life is stressful and uncertain. We need reliable tools to help us navigate it with calm, clarity, compassion, and creativity.

 MMTCP Certified Mindfulness Teacher

-In 2020, I entered the Mindfulness Meditation Teacher Certification Program and received professional certification under the guidance of Jack Kornfield, Tara Brach, the Awareness Training Institute, and UC Berkeley’s Greater Good Science Center.
+In 2020, I entered the Mindfulness Meditation Teacher Certification Program (MMTCP) and received professional certification under the guidance of Jack Kornfield, Tara Brach, the Awareness Training Institute, and UC Berkeley’s Greater Good Science Center.

 “The mind creates the abyss and the heart crosses it.”